-- For certain devices, you may need to change the password the first time you log in, which will better protect your network and devices. - You can click not to return to the switch discovery page. - When you make changes and click Apply, the switch will save the configurations immediately. - If you configure the switch after a long duration without operation (more than 600s), the utility will return to the Home page and refresh.
+- You can click 😭 to return to the switch discovery page. - When you make changes and click Apply, the switch will save the configurations immediately. - If you configure the switch after a long duration without operation (more than 600s), the utility will return to the Home page and refresh.